starlightprivate/flash2/CONTRIBUTING.md

 6. Verify that your code pass unit tests - `npm test`

-7. Push code to your feature branch and make pull request to `dev` branch.
-I repeat, `dev` branch.
+7. Push code to your feature branch and make pull request to `master` branch.
+I repeat, `master` branch.

-8. Notify Anatolij or Yang to merge PR using slackchat.
+8. Notify Anatolij to merge PR using slackchat.

 9. DELETE your branch when it is merged pls!

 Anatolij github id - @vodolaz095

-Yang's github id - @starneit

 Branch meaning
 ====================

-- `dev` - code is working, ok to deploy locally for development or on dev server.
+- `master` - code is working, ok to deploy locally for development or on dev server.
 Locally code runs with environment variable of `NODE_ENV` set to `development` or non existant.
 On dev server the `NODE_ENV` have to be `staging`.

 - `staging` - code is working and mainly tested - ok to deploy on staging server.
 The`NODE_ENV` have to be `staging`.

-- `master` - code for production.
+- `production` - code for production.
 The`NODE_ENV` have to be `production`.